 It’s like spaghetti.
 Either you make too much or not enough.

-Luckily for you, I figured out the correct proportion of ingredients, including how many lbs. potato per person.
+Luckily for you, I figured out the correct proportion of ingredients, including how many pounds of potato per person.

-These Garlic Mashed Potatoes For Two is your everyday mashed potatoes recipe made with Russet potatoes, milk, and butter then served with Homemade Gravy Without Drippings.
+These Garlic Mashed Potatoes For Two is your everyday mashed potatoes recipe made with Russet potatoes, milk, and butter then served with gravy without drippings.

 It’s hard to portray in the photos how many servings this mashed potatoes for two recipe makes (I mean, one large bowl does look like one serving), but it makes about 4 servings.